soura-phy/soura-phy.github.io/projects/positrons.md

 <figure style="text-align: center;">
   <img src="https://journals.aps.org/prl/article/10.1103/PhysRevLett.94.171301/figures/2/medium" alt="Constraint on injection energy of positrons" style="max-width: 70%; height: auto;">
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 0.5em;">
     Gamma-ray continuum emission from high-energy positrons would over-produce the observed continuum emission if the positrons were injected at very high energies.
 This can be used to put an upper limit on the injection energy of positrons at a few MeV.
-Credits: [Beacom, Bell and Bertone (2005)](https://arxiv.org/abs/astro-ph/0409403)
+Credits: <a href="https://arxiv.org/abs/astro-ph/0409403">Beacom, Bell and Bertone (2005)</a>
   </figcaption>
 </figure>